 TSS Assurance Activities: The evaluator checks the TSS to ensure it states that the VPN can be established to operate in transport mode and/or tunnel mode (as identified in FCS\IPSEC\EXT.1.3).

-Section 6.2 of the ST states that the TOE supports IPsec in both transport and tunnel mode.
-This is consistent with FCS IPSEC EXT.1.3.
+Section 6.2 of the ST states the TOE supports only tunnel mode.

 Guidance Assurance Activities: The evaluator shall confirm that the guidance documentation contains instructions on how to configure the connection in each mode selected.